 Money – This section focuses on the amount of money made, how much it takes to run the process with equipment and workers alike, and the price of material.

-TIME as a Lean manufacturing tool works well anywhere for measuring performance quality while aiming to reduce each aspect of the acronym TIME for a more streamlined and efficient workplace.
+TEAM as a Lean manufacturing tool works well anywhere for measuring performance quality while aiming to reduce each aspect of the acronym TEAM for a more streamlined and efficient workplace.

 Similar Glossary Terms